 The two major types of stroke are:

-- Ischemic stroke, which occurs when there’s a blockage or blood clot in a blood vessel that supplies blood to the brain.
+Occurs when there’s a blockage or blood clot in a blood vessel that supplies blood to the brain.
 The blockage may be caused by plaque, a sticky substance that can clog arteries.

-- Hemorrhagic stroke, which occurs when a weak blood vessel bulges (aneurysm) and breaks, causing blood to leak out into the surrounding brain tissue.
+Occurs when a weak blood vessel bulges (aneurysm) and breaks, causing blood to leak out into the surrounding brain tissue.

 What is a transient ischemic stroke (TIA)?